microsoft/WhatTheHack/045-InfraAsCode-Bicep/Coach/README.md

 Challenges 7 through 10 focus on more complex Azure IaaS deployments of VMs, Load Balancers, Virtual Machine Scale Sets, and using the Custom Script Extension to deploy or configure software on those VMs/VMSSs.

-Challenge 11 focuses on how Bicep can be used to deploy Azure resources at different scopes (tenant, management group, subscription, or resource group).
+Challenge 11 focuses on how Bicep can be used to deploy Azure resources at different scopes (tenant, management group, subscription or resource group).

 ### Challenges 12-13 Bicep PaaS Deployments